If push comes to shove, can you stand your ground or defend yourself? The fact that you haven’t been there doesn’t mean you can’t.

 DIY Punching Bag

-Having a great punching bag will take your workout to the next level, but if you’re on a tight budget, affording the high-end punching bags out there might not be within reach.
+Having a great heavy bag will take your boxing training to the next level, but if you’re on a tight budget, affording the high-end punching bags out there might not be within reach.

 This is where DIY tire punching bags come in.
-Do note, however, if your skill level and strength is in the league of using those insanely big and heavy punching bags, this might not be the most practical one for you, unless you're ready to build a mammoth one.
+Do note, however, if you'e measured your fitness level and your strength is in the league of using those insanely big, heavy 300-pound punching bags, this might not be the most practical one for you, unless you're ready to build a mammoth one.

-The good thing about this type of DIY punching bag is that it’s an easy build, safe, and above all, a low-cost one.
+The good thing about this type of DIY build is that it’s easy, safe, and above all, a low-cost one.
 Seriously, you can easily get free used car tires in most parts of the world, and the rest of the components (be it eye bolts, screw, rope, hook...) don't cost much either.

 Building this kind of punching bag shouldn’t be difficult or costly.
 But safety is of the essence here; whatever you do, make sure it's a robust one.
 First, and one of the most important things to do is to ensure a solid connection between the several tires.
-Then secure it to a solid base to keep it from toppling over with every hit, and ta-da! you have yourself a great punching bag.
+Then bolt it secure to a solid base to keep it from toppling over with every hit, and ta-da! you have yourself a great heavy bag.

 Here are a few perks that make this DIY option worth the effort;

 One great advantage of a DIY freestanding punching bag is that it’s easy to build (much easier than a DIY dumbbell rack that I built), especially when building it with tires.
-Unlike a hanging one, all you need to do is secure the tires together and get a good base to keep them stout even in the wake of your blows and kicks.
+Unlike a hanging one, all you need to do is attach the tires together and get a good base to keep them stout even in the wake of your blows and both high and low kicks.

-And it's also great if you want to box outside, you won't have to buy a heavy bag which would need an outdoor stand or buy a free standing bag (also known as floor punching bags) which might be damaged during a cold or a windy weather.
+And it's also great if you want to box outside, you won't have to buy a heavy bag which would need an outdoor heavy bag stand or buy a free standing bag (also known as floor punching bags) which might be damaged during a cold or a windy weather.
 Just remember to wear gloves, or wraps to cover your hands especially if you're a beginner, this bag could feel rock hard for a beginner's knucles.

 Just play it safe and get some serious chains to hang the tires and guarantee a secure connection on top to avoid any accidents during a workout.